 Shopping in Marrakech is more than just an exercise in retail therapy.
 It is a fun experience if you follow a few simple guidelines.
 If you are planning to buy something in the Marrakech souks, be prepared to haggle.
 Prices will usually start quite high.
 Sometimes they will be absurdly high to see what they might be able to get away with.

-How to Haggle in Marrakech
+How to Haggle in Marrakech.

 Vendors are expecting you to haggle so don’t be scared to make an offer much lower than the starting price and take it from there.
+Around 60-70% of the vendors asking price is a good starting point for the negotiations to start at, especially if they start with a very high price.

 No matter how high the starting price, try to keep the bargaining friendly.
-We always like to end a good bargaining session on a good note with laughter and hopefully a good deal.
+We always like to end a good bargaining session on a good note with laughter and a good deal.

 Get A Starting Price From a Trusted Source